adamDilger/resume/resume.typ

     time: "Jan 2018 - Feb 2020"
   )

-  Mid-level developer tasked with working in teams to provide managed services to a range of products and technologies.
-In this role I worked with business analysts and clients to deliver bugfixes and enhancements in monthly releases.
+  Mid-level developer tasked with providing managed services to a range of products and technologies.
+In this role I worked with business analysts and clients directly to triage, scope and deliver bugfixes and enhancements in a montly release cycle.

   Projects:
   - _*Aurora PAYG+*_
+    - ReactJS frontend with d3.js charts component
-    - ReactJS, ReactNative, d3.js charts, .NET Web API, Azure infrastructure, TeamCity CI
+    - .NET Web API deployed on Azure infrastructure, built with TeamCity CI
+  	- ReactNative mobile application
   - _*Betfair Live*_
+    - ReactJS frontend with VictoryCharts component
-    - ReactJS, AWS Python and NodeJS Lambda backends, Bitbucket CI
+    - AWS Python and NodeJS Lambda backends built with Bitbucket CI

   #exp(
     title: "Mobile Application Developer",